systolics/platformapi/README.md

-# platformapi
+# systolics API
-API specification for the systolics API
+API specification for the systolics API.
+Please consult our sales team for further information.